jonesrussell/godo/README.md

 # Godo

-A minimalist todo application with quick-note hotkey support.
+A minimalist todo application with quick-note hotkey support and REST API.

 ## Overview

-Godo combines two powerful features:
+Godo combines three powerful features:
 1. A global hotkey that triggers a lightweight graphical popup for instantly capturing thoughts and tasks
 2. A full-featured graphical interface for detailed todo management
+3. A REST API for programmatic task management and integration

 The quick-note feature uses a minimal graphical window that appears when you press the hotkey - type your note, hit enter, and it disappears.
 The main todo management interface provides efficient task organization with a clean, modern design.
+The REST API allows for integration with other tools and services.

 ## Features